hillaryychan/COMP3231/05_Processes-and-Threads-Impl.md

 A skeleton of what the lowest level of an operating system does when an interrupt occurs; i.e a **context switch**

-1. Hardware stacks program counter etc.
+1. Hardware stacks program counter etc. onto the kernel stack
-2. Hardware loads new program counter from interrupt vector
+2. Hardware loads new program counter from interrupt vector of where we will transition to
 3. Assembly language procedure saves registers
 4. Assembly language procedure sets up new stack
 5. C interrupt service runs (typically read and buffers input)